Customer Engagement

 Stage 2.
 Email sequence

-• Collect basic client information during the registration process like an email address, name, company.
+• Collect basic client information during the registration process like an email address, name, and company

-• Send an email follow-up for clients that haven’t completed the first key product adoption step.
+• Send an email follow-up for clients who haven’t completed the first key steps

-• Fine-tune a short email sequence encouraging customers to use more advanced functionality and offering corresponding educational materials.
+• Fine-tune a short email onboarding sequence encouraging customers to use more advanced functionality and offering corresponding educational materials

 Stage 3.
 In-app tooltips